 With the right amount of money, knowledge, and patience, you can modify just about any car.
-Some take better to enhancements than others though, so we’ve cobbled together 10 of the best tuner cars here.
+Some take better to enhancements than others though, so we’ve cobbled together some of the best tuner cars here.
 Specifically, we’ve cataloged relatively modern vehicles that have carved out a niche in the tuner scene for one reason or another.
 You should probably start gathering parts now.

 Despite what Fast & Furious tells you, the Honda Civic has never been an incredible performer.
 It is, however, an inexpensive, versatile, and reliable vehicle that works just as well as a starter car as it does as a long-term daily driver.
-There are also a legion of aftermarket companies that support the plucky compact, which means you can build any type of Civic you like, whether it be a drag racer, an autocrosser, or a showpiece.
+There is also a legion of aftermarket companies that support the plucky compact, which means you can build any type of Civic you like, whether it be a drag racer, an autocrosser, or a showpiece.

 Not all Civics are created equal, though.
 Pre-2000 models are preferred because they handle better and their engines are easier to tune, but the current, tenth-generation model is the first to feature a turbocharged engine straight from the factory.
 So while the Civic has been around for awhile, its tuning potential is just beginning.